eliasdejong/viperlith/docs/ARCHITECTURE.md

 ## Finally!
 We can get back to building CRUD
 If all of this sounded like a lot, you are not alone.
-Luckily, you can get back to building CRUD in style.
+Luckily, you can now get back to building CRUD in style.

-To join a community of like-minded people enthusiastic about performance, databases and hypermedia, consider [joining the Datastar Discord](https://discord.gg/bnRNgZjgPh).
+To join a community of like-minded people enthusiastic about web, hypermedia, performance and databases consider [joining the Datastar Discord](https://discord.gg/bnRNgZjgPh).

 That is all!
 I hope you enjoyed reading this.
 And remember: may your cloud bills be lean and your morphs be fat.